Clicky

 6. Thoroughly rinse the cushions.

-When the seats are cleaned and dry, put on vinyl protectant (Amazon Link Ad) to keep them protected.
+When the jet ski seats are cleaned and dry, put on vinyl protectant (Amazon Link Ad) to keep them protected.
+What if they are still not cleaned?
+Keep reading on!

-Cleaning Really Dirty cushions
+Cleaning Really Dirty Jet Ski Seats

-Sometimes I have a few cushions and soft items like covers that don’t get cleaned with the mold and mildew sprays made for such things.
+Sometimes I have a few seats and soft items like covers that don’t get cleaned with the mold and mildew sprays made for jet skis and boats.
+Sometimes, you just need something a little stronger!

 Warning: Do a hidden test spot before doing the whole area!